 Then the people of the land tried to discourage the people of Judah.
 They troubled them in building, and hired counselors against them to frustrate their purpose all the days of Cyrus king of Persia, even until the reign of Darius king of Persia.

 a.
-Then the people of the land tired to discourage the people of Judah: This response to the refusal of partnership revealed their evil intent.
-If they could not attack the work through a subversive partnership, they would then attack the work through discouraging the workers, troubling the builders, and lobbying against them in the court of King Cyrus.
+Then the people of the land tried to discourage the people of Judah: This response to the refusal of partnership revealed their evil intent.
+If they could not attack the work through a subversive partnership, they would then attack the work by discouraging the workers, troubling the builders, and lobbying against them in the court of King Cyrus.

 b.
 All the days of Cyrus king of Persia, even until the reign of Darius king of Persia: This section (Ezra 4:4-23) is a broad overview of Samaritan resistance to the work of rebuilding the temple and the city of Jerusalem, extending into the days of Nehemiah.
-It is a section unto itself, somewhat interrupting the flow of the text from Ezra 4:3 to 4:24.
+It is a section in itself, somewhat interrupting the flow of the text in Ezra 4.

 i.
-By taking out this section unto itself and simply reading from Ezra 4:3 to 4:24, we see that the work of building the temple was interrupted for several years during the reigns of Cyrus king of Persia, even until the reign of Darius king of Persia.
+By taking out this section and simply reading Ezra 4:3 followed by Ezra 4:24, we see that the work of building the temple was interrupted for several years during the reigns of Cyrus king of Persia, even until the reign of Darius king of Persia.

 In the reign of Ahasuerus, in the beginning of his reign, they wrote an accusation against the inhabitants of Judah and Jerusalem.

 b.
 In the beginning of his reign: This showed a true enterprising spirit among the adversaries of God’s people.
-They were wrong, but they were energetic and enterprising in their wrong work.
+They were wrong, but they were energetic and enterprising in the work they did.

 i.
 “The letter was probably dictated in Persian to a scribe, who translated it into Aramaic and wrote it down in Aramaic script.”
 (Yamauchi)